d-krupke/cpsat-primer/README.md

 <a name="04-modelling-domain-variables"></a>

-#### Domain Variables
+#### Custom Domain Variables

-When dealing with integer variables that you know will only need to take certain values, or when you wish to limit their possible values, domain variables can become interesting.
-Unlike regular integer variables, domain variables are tailored to represent a specific set of values.
+When dealing with integer variables that you know will only need to take certain values, or when you wish to limit their possible values, custom domain variables can become interesting.
+Unlike regular integer variables, which must have a domain between a given range of values (e.g., $\[ 1, 100 \]$), domain variables can specify a custom set of values as domain (e.g., $\\{1, 3, 5 \\}$).
 This approach can enhance efficiency when the domain - the range of sensible values - is small.
 However, it may not be the best choice for larger domains.

 CP-SAT works by converting all integer variables into boolean variables (warning: simplification).
 For each potential value, it creates two boolean